Contract Review & Project Planning

 Indemnification, Insurance, and Limitation-of-Damages Clauses

-Many builder-drafted contracts shift risk heavily onto the homeowner through one-sided indemnity provisions, narrow insurance requirements, or caps on the builder's liability.
+Many builder-drafted contracts shift risk onto the homeowner through one-sided indemnity provisions, narrow insurance requirements, or caps on the builder's liability.
 These clauses are not automatically enforceable in Colorado, but they are far easier to negotiate before signing than to litigate later.
 Pay particular attention to consequential-damages waivers and any limitation of liability tied to the contract price.

 Right to Cure and Notice Provisions